vectorgrp/XCPlite/README.md

   Measurement variables on stack and in global memory.
   Consistent calibration changes and measurement.
   Calibration page switching and EPK version check.
-  Note: A2lTypedefCurveComponentWithSharedAxis uses THIS. references to shared axis in typedef structures.
-This requires CANape24 or higher.
+  Note: If CANAPE_24 is defined in sig_gen.hpp, the lookup table is a nested typedef, it uses a THIS. references to its shared axis contained in the typedef.

 struct_demo:
   Shows how to define measurement variables in nested structs, multidimensional fields and arrays of structs